ihmeuw/vivarium_research/docs/source/models/risk_exposures/child_growth_failure/underweight/index.rst

 We will model child underweight as an **ordered polytomous variable**.

-Will will use a "propensity exposure model" for child underweight, but with population risk exposure distributions that are conditional on :ref:`child stunting <2020_risk_exposure_child_stunting>` and :ref:`child wasting <2019_risk_exposure_wasting_state_exposure>` exposures.
+We will use a "propensity exposure model" for child underweight, but with population risk exposure distributions that are conditional on :ref:`child stunting <2020_risk_exposure_child_stunting>` and :ref:`child wasting <2019_risk_exposure_wasting_state_exposure>` exposures.